When I moved to Minneapolis on July 3rd, if you would have told me that I wouldn’t leave again for 84 days, I would have keeled over dead.

-This was my first real experience of a casino, and it was everything I thought it would be, everything I hoped it would be, everything I feared it would be.
+This was my first real experience of a casino, and it was everything I feared it would be, everything I hoped it would be, everything I dreamed it would be.
 Smoking is allowed (it seems like everyone knew this to be true: casinos allow smoking.
 But I DIDN’T KNOW!
 Life is full of wonders).
 The food was wretched – avoid the Whispering Winds restaurant – and the people-watching superb.
 The drinks were weak, but hey, they were $4.

 When I looked at Mahnomen on a map, I couldn’t understand how this show would draw very many people; there just isn’t much up in that area of the state.
 But I sorely underestimated the devotion of Scotty’s fans: the place was packed.

 Women young and old go crazy for Scotty because 1) he’s talented, and 2) he’s darling.
 Throughout the show, he would occasionally fling a guitar pick out into the audience, at which point there would be a mass stampede of estrogen toward a tiny sliver of plastic.
 At one point he threw a pick in my general direction, and I got body-slammed by the woman next to me, her head straight to my clavicle.
 She never did find it, and after the show when the lights came on, every woman around me dropped to their knees to crawl all over the carpet looking for the missing pick.